 - You may use a maximum of 3 internship academic credits toward required 400-level CSE course credits.
 However, you may earn these 3 internship academic credits at separate internship experiences.
 For example, you may earn 1 internship academic credit in one term and 2 internship academic credits in another term.

-- Internship academic credits in excess of the 3 credits used toward the technical elective for students who started Fall '16 or later and all internship credits earned by students who started in Spring '16 or earlier may be used as 'free electives' as permitted by the degree program.
+- Internship academic credits in excess of the 3 credits may be used as 'free electives' as permitted by the degree program.

-- To register for internship academic credit, you must have previously completed CSE 250: Data Structures or receive special permission from the Internship Coordinator.
+- To register for internship academic credit, you must have previously completed CSE 250: Data Structures or receive special permission from the Undergraduate Staff Academic Coordinator.

 Locate Your Internship Opportunity